Everest College-Springfield

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Everest College-Springfield are Surgeons, Diagnostic medical sonographers, Podiatrists, Cardiovascular technologists and technicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Everest College-Springfield are Surgeons, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, Dentists, and Physicians

 The most specialized majors at Everest College-Springfield are Legal (5 degrees awarded), Health (66 degrees), Computer and Information Sciences and Support Services (6 degrees), and Business (9 degrees) (as of 2016).